OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 When you configure your add-in to respond to the `OnMessageSend` or `OnAppointmentSend` event, you must include the send mode property in the manifest.
 Its markup varies depending on the type of manifest your add-in uses.

 - **XML manifest**: Set the **SendMode** property of the [LaunchEvent](/javascript/api/manifest/launchevent) element.
-- **Unified manifest for Microsoft 365 (preview)**: Set the "sendMode" option of the event object in the "autoRunEvents" array.
+- **Unified manifest for Microsoft 365**: Set the "sendMode" option of the event object in the "autoRunEvents" array.

 If the conditions implemented by your add-in aren't met or your add-in is unavailable when the event occurs, a dialog is shown to the user to alert them that additional actions may be needed before the mail item can be sent.
 The send mode property determines the options available to the user in the dialog.